ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 # Custom Elements

 The `dist-custom-elements` output target is used to generate custom elements in a more optimized way for tree shaking, and it's the recommended approach when using any frontend framework integrations.
+This output target creates custom elements that directly extend `HTMLElement` and provides simple utility functions for easily defining these elements on the [Custom Element Registry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).
+As stated, this output target excels in use in frontend frameworks and projects that will handle bundling, lazy-loading, and custom element registration themselves.

 This target can be used outside of frameworks as well, if lazy-loading functionality is not required or desired.
-For using lazily loaded Stencil components, please refer to the [www output target](/docs/www).
+For using lazily loaded Stencil components, please refer to the [dist output target](/docs/distribution).

 To generate components using the `dist-custom-elements` output target, add it to a project's `stencil.config.ts` file like so: